-The AS MUST take precautions to prevent this threat.
-Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI and SHOULD only automatically redirect the user agent if it trusts the redirect URI.
+The AS SHOULD only automatically redirect the user agent if it trusts the redirect URI.
 If the URI is not trusted, the AS MAY inform the user and rely on the user to make the correct decision.

 7.14.
 Authorization Server Mix-Up Mitigation in Native Apps